How To Automate Crawl Reports In Looker Studio

 Some filters require crawl analysis to run upon crawl completion.
 To enable this for scheduled crawls select ‘Crawl Analysis > Configure > Auto-Analyse at End of Crawl’ when building your configuration file.

-Headless mode is required for the Data Studio friendly export to run, so you’ll need to enable this.
+Headless mode is required for the Looker Studio friendly export to run, so you’ll need to enable this.

 Select your appropriate Google account from the dropdown.
 If Exporting to Google sheets for the first time you’ll need to select ‘Manage’, then click ‘Add’ on the next window to add your Google account where you’d like to export.